aboots/Prostnfound-RL/README.md

 rl_value_coef: 0.5  # Value loss weight
 rl_max_grad_norm: 0.5  # Gradient clipping
 rl_gamma: 1.0  # Discount factor

+# Within-Image Comparison (key improvement!)
+# Instead of comparing across different images (which have different difficulty),
+# we sample multiple attention configurations per image and compare within each.
+rl_num_samples_per_image: 4  # Number of rollouts per image (set to 1 to disable)
 ```

+### Within-Image Comparison (Key Feature)

+A critical improvement in this implementation is **within-image comparison**.

+**The Problem**: Different ultrasound images have different difficulty levels.
+Some images have clear cancer regions while others are ambiguous.
+If we normalize rewards/advantages across the entire batch, we're comparing apples to oranges - an easy image will always get higher rewards than a hard one.

+**The Solution**: For each image, we sample multiple rollouts (different attention location configurations) and compare them **within the same image**.
+This allows the model to learn:
+- "For this specific image, attention configuration A works better than B"
+- Rather than: "Image 1 with any configuration is better than Image 2"

+This is implemented by:
+1. Sampling `rl_num_samples_per_image` attention configurations per image
+2. Computing rewards for each configuration
+3. Normalizing advantages within each image group in GRPO
+4. This provides a fair comparison regardless of image difficulty

 ### Hyperparameter Tuning